TheOddler/aplai/report/report.md

 2.1:

-* What are the criteria you would use to judge whether a viewpoint is a good one or not? ->  Dit vindk een moeilijkem kzou zeggen, als een viewpoint intiutief is, en bijgevolg in compact verstaanbare code duidelijk te maken is,, en langs de andere kant als die snel is he
- - staat voorlopig bij de algemene conclusie van Sudoku
+* What are the criteria you would use to judge whether a viewpoint is a good one or not? -> staat voorlopig bij de algemene conclusie van Sudoku

 2.2: